TejasViswa/PIC20A_Disc/Week_2/Readme.md

 ### Does it feel like there is too much to study?
 ### Fret not, for here is a [Bare Essential Summary](Theory.md) to help you revise for your exams!

-### Note:
-- Someone please remind me to stream/record the discussion sessions!
-- Please introduce yourselves whenever you ask a question or answer my questions.
-This way I can remember your names better.
-- Remote Office hours for 4/11
-- Please remind me to do a live coding demo if the explanation starts to get too dry!

 ### Java Book
 - This is a really really good book if you want to refresh your basics in Java or if you just want to learn Java more formally : [Think Java](https://greenteapress.com/wp/think-java-2e/)
 - It is not intimidating and you can just browse the first few chapters to refresh all your previous programming experience.